Doree Shafrir

 Doree Shafrir (born May 16, 1977) is an American author and podcast host.
 She was previously an editor at Rolling Stone, Gawker and The New York Observer and a senior writer at BuzzFeed.
 She is the author of the novel STARTUP and co-editor of the collection Love, Mom: Poignant, Goofy, Brilliant Messages from Home.

 Career

-Shafrir departed a history Ph.D. program to begin her career in journalism at the Philadelphia Weekly, then joining the staff of Gawker in its early years.
+Shafrir departed a history Ph.D. program to begin her career in journalism at Philadelphia Weekly, then joining the staff of Gawker in its early years.
 She next worked for Rolling Stone before joining Buzzfeed in 2012 as an editor and culture writer.

 Shafrir founded the Postcards From Yo Momma website with Jessica Grose, in 2008,where they posted reader-contributed electronic messages (texts, instant messages, and emails) from their mothers.
 She and Grose produced a book based on the site, titled Love, Mom: Poignant, Goofy, Brilliant Messages from Home, which was published by Hyperion in March 2009.

 Shafrir has co-hosted the podcast Forever35, with Kate Spencer, since 2018.
 She is also the host of Matt and Doree's Eggcellent Adventure, alongside husband Matt Mira, focused on the couple's experience with infertility and having a child via IVF.